 “Yeah,” I said, confirming his suspicion.
 “Those are C-14 rounds.
 Spent ones.”
 I spun around, scanning the canyon walls for any bullet holes.
 Which was how I saw it.
 A gap in the stone, maybe three meters wide and twice as tall.
 It would be snug but I supposed that a marine in powered armor could fit through a crack like that.
 With the proper motivation, of course.

 “Stay here,” I undid my holster.
 “I’m going to go check it out.”

 CMC.
 That means Confederate Marine Corp.
 Militaries run on acronyms and the confederacy was certainly no exception.
 CMC armor was standard for all Confederate marines.
-Three hundred pounds of titanium-plated exoskeleton.
+Three hundred pounds of chrome-plated exoskeleton.
 Normally, fog would be spilling from the exhaust fans on the back.
 Fact that that wasn’t happening meant that the suit was probably dead.
 Cautiously, I walked closer.
 It was indeed damaged, I could see that now.
 Like someone had opened her up with a butcher's knife ‘cept there wasn’t a knife ever made as could cut through that much neosteel.
 Reaching over, I hit the release on the helmet and the amber visor flipped open.
 It was empty.

 I heard a click behind me.
 Then a voice, raw boned with just a hint of southern drawl.

 “That’s far enough, chief.
 Drop the gun and turn around slowly.”

 I did as he said.
 Raising my hands and turning around to face him.

 The man was huge.
 The kinda guy that gets picked first in yard ball even if he’d never played a day in his life.
 All muscle and grit.
 He was wearing mojave fatigues and a wife beater.
 These were covered in blood from a large gash in his chest.
 His oversized hands were cradling a rifle.
 C-14 Impaler, also standard issue.
 It whined at the barely perceptible edge of hearing.